farhansrambiyan/n8n-Workflow-Builder-Ai/README.md

 Or

 1.  **Open the Extension:** Click the n8n Workflow Builder AI icon.
-2.  **Select Provider:** On the "Generate" tab, choose "OpenAI (GPT)" or "Google Gemini" from the "AI Provider" dropdown.
+2.  **Select Provider:** On the "Generate" tab, choose AI Provider from the dropdown.
 3.  **Write Your Prompt:** In the text box, clearly describe the n8n node or workflow you want to create. **Be specific!** The better the prompt, the better the result.
     *   *Workflow Example:* `Create a workflow: Start with a Schedule trigger running every Monday at 9 AM.
 Then, use an HTTP Request node to GET data from 'https://api.example.com/users'.
 Finally, use a Set node to extract only the 'email' field from the result.`
     *   *Node Example:* `Generate an n8n Google Sheets node to append a row to spreadsheet ID 'YOUR_SHEET_ID' on sheet 'Sheet1'.
 The row should contain columns 'Name' with value '{{ $json.name }}' and 'Timestamp' with value '{{ $now }}'.`